biscotty666/BB2/+ New/Daily Notes in Obsidian.md

 3. Open the right sidebar and click the calendar icon.
 4. Click on a day to create a note for that day.
 5. The note will be created and the template automatically applied.
+6. Use Ctrl-R to replace the JavaScript with yesterday's note.

 ---
 prev::